crypto-dot/Spline3D/README.md

 # Spline3D
+## Purpose
-## Simple Project to display the animations and 3D rendering effects of Spline 3D and how to use Spline in a React application.
+Simple Project to display the animations and 3D rendering effects of Spline 3D and how to use Spline in a React application.